riadev/3DN/README.md

 1. `IP` : This is the IP address the restful api http server and DNS server should be binded to. normally it should be *0.0.0.0* . but if you do want it to only listen to one interface, you would specify the IP address
 2. `PORT`: HTTP Restful API TCP Port to listen on, defaut is *8080*
 3. `DNS_PORT`: DNS UDP port to listen on, default is *53*
+14. `ROS_TASK`: true or false to enable the routeros pulling job to poll from routeros's dhcp lease list(Note, with debian sqeeze machines, they don't register their hostname , you will have to apply some trick [http://jeffwelling.github.io/2010/01/02/Debian-dynamic-dns.html])
 4. `ROS_HOST`: RouterOS's IP Addresss or hostname. default *localhost*
 5. `ROS_USER`: RouterOS's API Username, default *admin*
 6. `ROS_PASSWD`:RouterOS's API Password, default *password*